nickdrummond/star-wars-ontology/readme.txt

 should be participant some (hadRole some Stormtrooper)

 Review all properties:
-* married not used
-* saved not used
 * is of even defined properly?
 * visited only used once - useful?